The day you became twice as productive.

 It’s a simple two-stage process:

 Stage 1: Pre-screening

-In the pre-screening process you filter out the candidates who don’t have the “must have” attributes that are essential for the role.
+Filter out the candidates who don’t have the “must have” attributes that are essential for the role.

 In our example, the “must have” attributes are excellent communication skills, excellent written skills, reliability, average logical skills, quick learner.